Varun487/AIAlgoTrading/ui/README.md

 - Header ![DONE]
 - Footer ![DONE]
   - To use: import FooterBase from "relative path"
+- Add and configure all the pages with header ![DONE]
+- Add and configure the logout button for all pages ![DONE]
+- Logically connected the Landing and Login pages ![DONE]
+- Adjustments to the framework to incorporate uniform design ![DONE]

 ## All strategies page ![dishacomplete]
 - design ![DONE]